smarticoai/public-api/docs/api/interfaces/TMiniGamePlayBatchResult.md

 > **saw\_prize\_id**: `number`

-The saw_prize_id that user won, details of the prize can be found in the mini-game definition
+ID of the won prize for this spin.
+Look up in `template.prizes`.

 ***